pjones1063/AtariST-CManship/README.txt

 Notes about compiling and running the exmaples

 - Magamax Laser C will only work correctly with Atari TOS 1.02.
 TOS above 1.02 needs some type of missing patch program.
-- Paths may need to be reset in Options -> environment vars...
+- Paths may need to be reset in Options -> Environment vars... within Laser C
-- Exmaples and be compiled, linked and run.